OneOneLiu/S_S_ROS/README_en.md

 ### 2.3.
 Folder Descriptions

-Following the programming practices mentioned earlier, this repository contains multiple `ROS packages`, rather than treating the entire repository as a single `ROS` package (which was a bad practice that I used to follow, which you should avoid).
-I create a separate folder for each of these packages under the `src` folder.
-Then, the `src` folder is mapped to the `/catkin_ws/src/` directory in the container using the `Docker` [`volume`](https://docs.docker.com/storage/volumes/) feature.
-You can check the related command in this [Docker startup file](Docker/noetic.bash).
+Following the programming habits mentioned in the previous section, this repository contains multiple `ROS` packages rather than using the entire repository as a single `ROS` package (as I used to do before; you shouldn't do this as it's a bad habit).

+I have created separate git repository for each individual functionality package.

+During actual testing with `Docker`, I clone these packages' repositories into the `src/` directory, so they exist in the `/catkin_ws/src/` directory when the container environment is started.

-Therefore, the folder structure of this repository will look like this:
+Thus, the folder structure of this repository would roughly be as follows:

 ```bash{.line-numbers}
 s_s_ros/